Richard Hurd (bishop): Works

 Hurd's arms are displayed at Lincoln's Inn, impaled with those of his diocese.

 The philosopher David Hume refers in his autobiography to a pamphlet written by Dr Hurd published during the 1750s in opposition to Hume's Natural History of Religion.

 Hurd's Letters on Chivalry and Romance (1762) retain a certain interest for their importance in the history of the romantic movement, which they did something to stimulate.
-They were written in continuation of a dialogue on the age of Queen Elizabeth included in his Moral and Political Dialogues (1759) Two later dialogues On the Uses of Foreign Travel were printed in 1763.
+They were written in continuation of a dialogue on the age of Queen Elizabeth I included in his Moral and Political Dialogues (1759) Two later dialogues On the Uses of Foreign Travel were printed in 1763.
 Hurd wrote two acrimonious defences of Warburton On the Delicacy of Friendship (1755), in answer to John Jortin and a Letter (1764) to Dr Thomas Leland, who had criticised Warburton's Doctrine of Grace.
 He edited the Works of William Warburton, the Select Works (1772) of Abraham Cowley, and left materials for an edition (6 vols., 1811) of Addison.
 His own works appeared in a collected edition in 8 vols.
 1811.